PsuAstro528/Fall2021-website-src/content/tips/aci/initial_setup.md

 - Shutdown the session and close the browser window/tab with the ACI Interactive Desktop
 - Go back to the "My Interactive Sessions" tab in the ACI Portal, click "Delete" for this Sessions and confirm.

----
-<a id="start-jupyter"></a>
-### Start a Jupyter notebook session on ACI
-Each time in the future you want to start a Jupyter notebook session on ICS-ACI

-- Browse to portal.aci.ics.psu.edu
-- Login (if necessary)
-- Click _Interactive Apps_ on top menu
-- Choose _Jupyter Notebook_
-    + Select:
-        - Anaconda version: 5.0.1-3.6.3
-        - Allocation: Open
-        - Number of hours: 2 hours
-        - Node type: ACI-i
-    + Click _Launch_
-    + Wait while your job starts
-- Once the _Connect to Jupyter Notebook Server_ button appears, click it
-    + Near the upper right, there's a _New_ button, from which you can create a new blank notebook using Julia 1.0.2 or access a terminal or text editor.
-    + If you'd like to create a blank notebook, then choose _New.Julia 1.0.2_
-    + A new browser tab should open where you can work with a notebook interactively.
-    + Do your work, remembering to save your notebook after key edits and before you quit.
-- See [../submitting](Starting & Submitting Assignments) for more information on accessing and submitting assignments.
-- When you're done, close notebook tabs and click logout in upper right (of the Jupyter server session).
-- Go back to the "My Interactive Sessions" tab in the ACI Portal, click "Delete" for this Sessions and confirm.